KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 * Adamantium Chestplate - Uncommon
 	* Gives a flat increase to your armor.
 	* This is different to the Repulsion Armor Plate, which gives flat damage reduction.
+* Artemis' Blessing - Lunar
+	* Increases damage the further you are from a target.
+Decreases damage the closer you are to a target.
+	* Based off a median range (point where damage output is unaffected) that can be configured in the config.
+* Primordial Flesh - Lunar
+	* Heal based on your current velocity (Hooray for Loader).
+	* Cannot heal from any other means.
+	* Also, other vanilla regen items do not affect the regeneration, e.g. Meat, Slug, or Acrid's Melee.
+* Imp Extract - Equipment
+	* Transform into an Imp Overlord and wreak havoc for a period of time.
+	* *Primary Skill* - Void Spikes
+	* *Secondary Skill* - Ground Pound
+	* *Utility Skill* - Blink
+	* *Special Skill* - Revert Form

 ## Changelog